 High current electrostatic Low-Energy Beam Transport (LEBT) systems are currently being developed for several applications ranging from H- cyclotrons to high intensity linear accelerators.
 A new design building on the experiences gained from the Spallation Neutron Source (SNS) LEBT system was modeled recently in 2D with PBGUNS.
 In this paper a 3D treatment is given for this new LEBT design for a 60 mA, 65 kV H- beam.
 For this type of LEBT 3D modeling is essential to accurately model the deflection of the co-extracted electrons from the beam.
 The beam chopping and steering for RFQ injection also presents a 3D problem for the otherwise cylindrically symmetric geometry.
 The modeled LEBT can transport a 60 mA H- beam with 0.2 mm mrad 1-rms emittance and Twiss parameters that are in accordance with established SNS LEBT specifications.

-Towards coherent control of supersonic beams: a new approach to atom optics
+Towards coherent control of supersonic beams: a new approach to atom optics (link not found)

 New Journal of Physics 8 (2006), 77

 A Libson 1, M Riedel 1, G Bronshtein 2, E Narevicius 1, U Even 2 and M G Raizen 1

 1 Center for Nonlinear Dynamics and Department of Physics,The University of Texas at Austin, Austin, TX 78712-1081, USA

 2 Sackler School of Chemistry, Tel-Aviv University, Tel-Aviv, Israel